Junctions, strings, clocks and gravitational memory in three dimensional dS space: Abstract

 \section{Abstract}

-We show that non-trivial stringy excitations in Lorentzian three dimensional de Sitter spacetime can be created self-consistently from gravitational memory in the infinite past.
-In addition to demonstrating that the Nambu-Goto equations for the string emerge from the gravitational junction conditions, we establish the existence of well-behaved solutions corresponding to transient fluctuations of a closed string about the equator which are both borne out of and dissolve to distinct gravitational memory in the infinite past and future, respectively.
-The solutions of the junction conditions also reveal that a transient string excitation sets up a clock self-consistently without the need of an external observer.
+{We show that non-trivial stringy excitations in Lorentzian three dimensional de Sitter spacetime can be created self-consistently from gravitational memory in the infinite past.
+In addition to demonstrating that the Nambu-Goto equations for the string emerge from the two-way gravitational junction conditions, we establish the existence of well-behaved solutions corresponding to transient fluctuations of a closed string about the equator which are both borne out of and dissolve to distinct gravitational memory in the infinite past and future, respectively.
+The memory at infinite past, which uniquely characterizes such a solution, is a single function giving the relative angular shift at the junction gluing two two-dimensional hemispheres.
+This reveals that a clock dynamically emerges in the presence of a gravitational junction without the need of any external observer.

+We also show that our results generalize to the $n$-way gravitational junctions with $n\geq 3$, which are captured by Nambu-Goto-Monge-Amp\`{e}re equations for coupled $n-1$ strings -- these degrees of freedom exist even in the tensionless limit.
+Furthermore, for $n\geq 3$, $n-1$ correlated clocks dynamically emerge without the need of external observers in the tensionless limit, revealing a novel feature of pure three-dimensional gravity.}